hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 ## Status
 - Status: [PROPOSED](/README.md#rfc-lifecycle)
-- Status Date: 2019-07-30
+- Status Date: 2019-07-26
-- Status Note: Revised to address both physical and digital identity proofing methods.
+- Status Note: Revised to address both physical and digital identity proofing methods and NIST assurance levels.

 ## Summary
 The goal of this protocol is to allow Holders to provider an inquiring Verifier with a secure and trusted mechanism for obtaining access to the foundational evidence that enabled the Issuer the assurances necessary to create the verifiable credential(s) that the Holder has presented to the Verifier.
 To this end, a P2P evidence exchange protocol is required that does not involve a centralized storage facility yet it will allow parties using [Pair-wise Peer DIDs](https://github.com/openssi/peer-did-method-spec) to exchange evidence in support of the issuance of verified credentials.